alex-neal/halfmoon/README.md

 # halfmoon

-I built this e-commerce application for a fictional outdoor gear company in order to refine my full-stack web devolopment skills using Node.js / Express.
+I built this e-commerce application for a fictional outdoor gear company in order to refine my full-stack web devolopment skills.

 A demo of the application is deployed at https://halfmoondesigns.herokuapp.com/.
 Feel free to explore the app, create an account, and place a (fake) order!
-(Recommened browsers are Chrome and Safari)
+Recommened browsers are Chrome and Safari.

 ### Home Page